 “As the fall semester begins each year, the campus is flooded with freshmen students who are eager to experience the college social scene for the first time,” Smith said.
-“Unfortunately, predators can exploit new students who may be unfamiliar with our community and may not have established friendships yet.
-Since this year’s sophomores may not have been on campus last fall due to COVID-19, we may have a larger-than-normal vulnerable population this year.”
+“Unfortunately, predators can exploit new students who may be unfamiliar with our community and may not have established friendships yet.”

 Sexual violence is never the fault of the victim.
 Consent is vital to ensure your partner is willing to participate in sexual activities.
 Consent for any kind of sexual or intimate encounter should be clear, voluntary and ongoing.
 In some situations, it can be confusing to know whether or not you really have consent, Smith said.

 “The most reliable way to know is to get a verbal ‘yes’ before interacting with someone else’s body in a sexual way,” she said, adding that a nonverbal ‘yes’ is also okay as long as it is clear.

 When your partner mirrors or escalates your behavior, that is a “yes,” she said.
 “But if you get a lukewarm response or a confusing response, you need to immediately stop and get a verbal ‘yes’ before continuing.
 Check in with your partner at every step along the way and make sure that they want to engage in the same behaviors that you do.”

 A person who is incapacitated by drugs or alcohol is incapable of giving consent.

 Through its Step In Stand Up (SISU) bystander intervention program, the university is providing tips to help everyone in the campus community stay safe.